Incorporate Your Business in 1 Day

 and for Professionals with Association Restrictions (Doctors, lawyers, dentists, etc) it's only $900!

-We have incorporated businesses in Alberta, British Columbia, Ontario and Quebec as well as federally and are about to be licensed to incorporate businesses in the USA.
+We have incorporated businesses in Alberta, British Columbia, Ontario and Quebec as well as federally.
 We can also incorporate your business in any other Province as well.

 Protect your company name.
 We start with a free nuans (name) search to see if the name that you want has no exact matches.
 Once that's done we'll consult with you on tax strategies and if your spouse should be named a shareholder and why, which class of shares and why, and restrictions and why.

 Before we incorporate you, you'll know exactly what you need and why.

 NOTE: For Doctors, Dentists and other Professionals whose association's must approve the incorporation, there is an additional $300.00 fee due to the extra work involved.

 Incorporate Your Business Canada Wide